RaZeR-RBI/wal-tools/README.md

 (found in games based on Quake 2 engine).
 Supports both vanilla Quake 2 textures and Daikatana variations.

+The project can be compiled by either Make or CMake.

-To compile, run `make` in the repository's root.
-If compiling on Windows, use MSYS2/MinGW.
+To compile using make, run `make` in the repository's root.
+If compiling on Windows, you need MSYS2/MinGW for that.

 If you're using CMake, you can compile the project by usual means:
 ```